 Tremont, Maine, part of Hancock County, includes Bass Harbor, Bernard, Gotts Island, Seal Cove, and West Tremont.
-These are small quiet communities with some nice coastal and interior views.
-The approximate population is 1,563 (per year 2010 census) and it covers 10,329 acres.
-This southwestern part of Mount Desert Island is often referred to as the “quiet” or “back” side as it is on the opposite side of the busiest section of Mount Desert Island which includes the well known Bar Harbor resort area. (view Tremont photos)
+These are small quiet communities with many nice coastal and interior views.
+The approximate population is 1,563 (per year 2010 census, an increase over 1,529 recorded in the 2000 census) and it covers 10,329 acres or 52.36 sq. miles (16.83 sq. miles land versus 35.53 sq. miles water).
+This southwestern part of Mount Desert Island is often referred to as being on the “quiet” or “back” side as it is on the opposite side of the busiest section of Mount Desert Island which includes the well known Bar Harbor resort area.

 © 2001 - 2014 Greg A. Hartford, AcadiaMagic.com

 All Rights Are Retained by the Copyright and Trademark Owner

 All other copyrights and trademarks are reserved by their respective holders.